dhemery/cwd.dhemery.com/site/posts/2003-06-the_value_question.md

 ---
-category:  Leading
-- Resistance
+title: The Value Question
 date: 2003/06/03 15:24:00
 tags:
 - coaching
 - collaborating
-title: The Value Question
-comments: true
-published: true
-layout: post
+- leading
+- resistance

 ---

 Often when people become stuck trying to solve a problem, they are stuck because they are trying to solve the problem <em>in a specific way.</em> They've framed the problem in a way that suggests a particular solution, and then taken that specific solution as their goal.
 The process of taking a specific solution as the goal — a process that my friend <a href="http://www.satisfice.com">James Bach</a> calls <em>"goal displacement"</em> — sometimes constrains the problem in a way that makes it difficult or impossible to solve.
 That's when people get stuck.